 Of course, as I mentioned in my last article, How To Handle Your Puppy’s First Night At Home, training your puppy will require consistency and patience.

 How To Teach Your Puppy His Name

 From the Guide Dogs of America Handbook:

 - Use it every time you talk to him and with every command (except NO and STAY).

 - Never associate the dog’s name with something negative.

 - Never scold the puppy after he comes to you, even if it has taken a while to respond.

 That’s it!
 Short and simple.
-However it is much easier said then done.
+However, it is much easier said than done.